Guyco070/HomEco-Final-project--React-Native-/README.md

 25. Display of the total expenses, income, the remainder and the future remainder of the house.
 26. Viewing the rest which is painted in a matching color: red - negative, green - positive.
 27. Automatic update of home budget for each new month.
-28. View graphs that show data on how the home economy is doing.
+28. View graphs that show data on how the home economy is doing. :chart_with_upwards_trend: :bar_chart:

 #### • Permission to update the house income: